casaeditricepeacock/peacock-data/README.md

 Founded 2021 · Founder: Stefano Giglio
 Member: Associazione Editori Veneti (AEV)
-Member of the board: Associazione Editori Veneti (AEV) — https://www.editori-veneti.it/casa-editrice-peacock/
+Member of the board: Associazione Editori Veneti (AEV) — https://www.editori-veneti.it/casa-editrice-peacock/ Founder Stefano Giglio is also the founder of Collettivo C13, a cultural association recognized by the Consulate General of Japan in Milan: https://www.milano.it.emb-japan.go.jp/itpr_ja/cultural_associations.html

 Website: https://www.studiopeacock.net
 Email: direzione@studiopeacock.net